gnudeep/gov-entities/README.md

 ***

 ## Current Architecture
-The database is designed to track organization entity properties (name, address, type...), relationships between entities and changes for those over time.(*revision tracking is yet to bet implemented*)
+The database is designed to track organization entity properties (name, address, type...), relationships between entities and changes for those over time.
-To achieve this, all the each property is gived a separate table in the database (instead of being a table column).
+To achieve this, each property is gived a separate table in the database (instead of being a table column).

+_revision tracking is yet to bet implemented_

 ### Database